Eadgyth/Programming-Editor/docs/Help.md

     project directory.
 To run a program in the CMD (again Windows) and keep the CMD open the command would be cmd /c start cmd /k [command].</li>
 <li>The option to enter commands may be used to run a batch file/shell script saved
-    in the working directory (in Windows the command would be cmd.exe /c [BatchFile.bat]).
+    in the working directory (in Windows the command would be cmd.exe /c [BatchFile.bat]) in which case any output of the program run from the batch file is displayed in the console area of the editor.
 </li>
 </ul>
 <br>